-To avoid currency risk, the loans to FSAG subsidiaries and to joint ventures of the FSAG Group and the related funding are generally matched in currency terms.
+To avoid currency risk, the loans to FSAG group companies and to joint ventures of the FSAG Group and the related funding are generally matched in currency terms.
 If not, currency swaps are executed to achieve the matched basis.

-In cases where the matching cannot be achieved completely the Supervisory Board has set small currency limits for individual currencies; matching policies are closely monitored and enforced.
+In cases where the matching cannot be achieved completely, the Supervisory Board has set small currency limits for individual currencies.
+Matching policies are closely monitored and enforced.
 Consequently, currency risk is comparatively remote.
-In 2016, the limits were not exceeded.
+In 2017, the limits were not exceeded.